jyutzler/Bridge-Systems/system.md

 Notrump openings show a balanced hand.
 It is permissible to have a five-card major suit provided the hand is otherwise suitable for notrump.
 ## 1NT 15-17
 ### Basic Responses
+   * 2♣ = Stayman (also for invitational hands)
-   * 2NT = Invitational 8-9
+   * 2NT = Transfer to 3♣, bust or better than game signoff
+   * 3♣ = Transfer to 3♦, bust or better than game signoff
-   * 3♥, 3♦ = Weak sign-off.
-Opener must pass unless game is likely opposite nothing more than Qxxxxx.
+   * 3♦ = 5-5 in majors, game forcing
+   * 3♥, 3♠ = Game force, 5+.
+However, transfers (if available) are preferred.
    * 3NT = sign-off
    * 4♣ = Gerber, asking for aces.
 (See Slam Bidding)
    * A direct raise of 1NT to 4NT is natural and invites 6NT.
 4NT is slam invitational only because 4♣ is available as Gerber (to ask about aces).